vishnushiri02/SARS-Cov2/notes/Work_documented.md

 ## Computing the pressure on the position

-With the formula (given by Prof.Max) the pressure on each posittion was computed
+With the formula (given by Prof.Max) the pressure on each position was computed
 $\\ P(pos,s)=\sum_{s=t_0}^{t}\exp^{-k[t-s]}\times f(pos,s) \\$

 - Where the f(pos,s) is the frequency of the position on time s.
 - $exp^{-k[t-s]}$ is the discount factor - mutation frequencies that occurred [t-s] days ago get discounted by the half life of neutralising antibodies.
 - $k\sim \frac{ln(2)}{45+14}$
 - By suggestion of the Prof. the vector for discount factor was first computed.
 For this the date range for each of the country_df was found.
 If the difference between the sart day and the end day is 9 then [t-s] could be in the range 0-9.
 Hence with this as base the discount factor was computed for [t-s] ranging 0-[difference between the start day to end day in the dataframe].
 All these values are stored in a vector.
-- According to the selected $t_0$, $t$ the discount factor was sliced and the corresponding frequency of the particular position in the time suration $t_0$ to $t$ was matrix multiplied to get the pressure on the position.
+- According to the selected $t_0$, $t$ the discount factor vector was sliced and the frequency of the particular position in the time duration $t_0$ to $t$ was matrix multiplied to get the pressure on the position.
 - This was done for all the RBD positions in a country and repeated for all the 10 countries.
 - The output will have two columns - RBD posisition and the pressure on the position.